ecordell/macaroon-session-example/README.md

 # Getting Started

-- Install docker and fig
+- Install docker and compose
-- `fig build web && fig up`
+- `docker-compose build web && docker-compose up`

-It may be necessary to change the `SERVER_NAME` and `AUTH_ORIGIN` env variables in the `fig.yml` file depending on your local fig/docker setup.
+It may be necessary to change the `SERVER_NAME` and `AUTH_ORIGIN` env variables in the `docker-compose.yml` file depending on your local compose/docker setup.
 They should match the url used to access the service.

 # What is this?